jrtashjian/curatewp-related-posts/README.md

 ## Installation

-1. Download the plugin and extract the files
+1. Download the plugin from the [WordPress plugin directory](https://wordpress.org/plugins/curatewp-related-posts/) and extract the files.
-2. Upload `curatewp-related-posts` to your `~/wp-content/plugins/` directory
+2. Upload `curatewp-related-posts` to your `~/wp-content/plugins/` directory.
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress.

-## Changelog
+## Development

-### 1.0.1
+1. Clone the GitHub repository: `https://github.com/jrtashjian/curatewp-related-posts.git`
-* Block no longer hangs on loading when no related posts are found.
+2. Browse to the folder in the command line.
-* Disabled click events on links while editing a post.
+3. Run the `npm run env install` command to setup a local WordPress installation and development environment with Docker.
-* Added support for WP 5.2.2
+4. Run the `npm start` command for development.

-### 1.0.0
+## Support
-* Initial release.
+Need help?
+Please visit the [support forum on WordPress.org](https://wordpress.org/support/plugin/curatewp-related-posts/) for assistance.